Introduction

 Can I search for barcode signatures in password-protected documents?

-Yes, GroupDocs.Signature allows you to search for barcode signatures in password-protected documents by providing the password when initializing the Signature object.
+Yes, GroupDocs.Signature fully supports searching for barcode signatures in password-protected documents.
+You just need to provide the password when initializing the Signature